 The Federal Rules of Evidence could be important later in this lawsuit.
 The rules of evidence affect the parties' submissions for summary judgment motions.
-Also, if this case goes to trial, the rules of evidence will affect how the evidence is presented.
+Also, if this case goes all the way to trial, the rules of evidence will affect how the evidence is presented at trial.
 It is your duty know the rules of evidence that apply to you in this case.
 This court cannot provide you with a copy of the rules of evidence.
 You will have to find your own copy of the rules to review.

-Service of documents on your opponent is REQUIRED:
+Service of documents on your opponent

-Every letter, motion, brief, exhibit, or other document that you file with the court in this lawsuit must be served on your opponent at the same time.
+The usual rule is that every letter, motion, brief, exhibit, or other document that you file with the court in this lawsuit must be served on your opponent at the same time.
 This means that whenever you mail a document to the court, you also must mail a copy of that document to your opponent at the same time.
-To prove that you did this, you must certify service by including with each submission to the court a sentence at the end of your document, or on a separate piece of paper, in which you swear or certify that you sent a copy through the mail with proper postage to your opponent's lawyer.
+In order to prove that they have been served, you must certify service by including with each submission to the court a sentence at the end of your document, or on a separate piece of paper, in which you swear or certify that you sent a copy through the mail with proper postage to your opponent's lawyer.

-There is no acceptable excuse for not serving your documents on your opponent.
 If you do not serve your documents on your opponent and if you do not certify service, then this court will not look at your documents.
-There are no exceptions to this policy.
 If you think you will have trouble making copies, then you should think about this ahead of time and follow the directions in the next section about copying.